poseidon-tech/cis6930fa24-project0/COLLABORATORS.md

 StackOverflow | https://stackoverflow.com | Helped me to understand about code modualarity, test cases and sqlite3

-Reddit | https://www.reddit.com/ | Help me understand how to document code.
+Reddit | https://www.reddit.com/ | Helped me understand how to document code.

+ChatGPT | https://chatgpt.com/ | Helped me learn about the different modes of reading a PDF.